evergreen-ci/shrub/README.rst

 --------

 ``shrub`` is a library for programatically building Evergreen project configuration.
-There are no external dependencies outside of the standard library.
+The library has external dependencies to the GitHub library in addition to the standard library.

 See the `godoc <https://godoc.org/github.com/evergreen-ci/shrub>`_ for more information regarding usage.